Bogardus’ Glass Ball (w/o patent date)

 Capt.
 Adam Henry Bogardus, (1834–1913) was a world champion trap shooter as well as the inventor of the first practical glass ball trap in 1877.
 He also patented various target ball designs included his famous quilted diamond pattern.
 The 1877 date is embossed on this ball and others.
 One feature of the Bogardus ball was that the diamond ridges helped ensure that any pellets would shatter the sphere, rather than glance off the smooth surface of the orb.

-See other Bogardus target balls in the Virtual Museum:
+See other Bogardus target balls in the museum Target Ball Gallery: